sidchaini/sidchaini/README.md

 - ⚡ Fun fact: ...
 -->

-I am Siddharth Chaini, a PhD student at the Department of Physics and Astronomy, University of Delaware.
+I am Siddharth Chaini, an (Astro-)Physics PhD student at the University of Delaware, USA.
 My pronouns are he/him.

 I love to combine my passion for computer programming and data science with my background in physics and astronomy.
 I am chiefly interested in the following topics: